github/developer.github.com/content/changes/2015-06-24-improved-organization-permissions-apis.md

 We've added the ability for you to delegate team maintenance to non-owners, reducing the workload for your organization's owners.
 You can now promote a non-owner member of a team to be a "maintainer" of that team.
 This gives them the ability to add and remove team members, and to change that team's title and description.

-To support this new team maintainer concept, we've added a `role` parameter to the [Add team membership][add-team-membership] API, so that you can specify whether a given team member should be a maintainer or not.
-We've also added a `role` parameter to the [List team members][list-team-members] API, so that you can request to see only the maintainers (or regular members) of a team.
-Finally, we've added a `role` attribute to the responses for the [Get team membership][get-team-membership] and [Add team membership][add-team-membership] APIs, so that you can figure out whether a user is a maintainer or a regular member of a team.
+The team membership APIs now support this new team maintainer concept:

+- The [Add team membership][add-team-membership] API accepts a `role` parameter, so that you can specify whether a given team member should be a `maintainer` or a regular `member`.
+- The [List team members][list-team-members] API accepts an optional `role` parameter, allowing you to fetch only `maintainer`s or only regular team `member`s.
+- In the [Get team membership][get-team-membership] and [Add team membership][add-team-membership] APIs, the response includes a `role` attribute, indicating whether a user is a `maintainer` or a regular `member` of the team.

+For more information on our improved team permissions, check out our [documentation][understanding-team-permissions].

 ### Filtering organization members by role